iqrfsdk/iot-starter-kit/workshop/json-messages/README.md

-Use generic DPA RAW formats:
+DPA RAW formats are soon to be ready to be used

 - 1-dpa-raw
 - 2-dpa-raw-hdp